nhs-r-community/git_training/guides/introduction_to_git.md

 * To view and edit the repository's folders and files in Codespaces:

-**Tip:** RStudio will have created a .Rproj/.Rhistory configuration file when you create an R project.
-To avoid having this uploaded to GitHub, a .gitignore file that contains those file formats will automatically block them from being pushed to the repository.
-See [.gitignore](introduction_to_git.md#what-is-the-gitignore-file) for more information.

 #### 4. Commit your changes (follow standard Git command workflow)

-In Anaconda Prompt (or any terminal of your choice) or the RStudio Cloud built-in terminal type the following.
-I suggest you read through the git messages displayed after each command entered in the terminal, to familiarise yourself with the logic.
+In terminal, type the following.
+I suggest to read through the git messages displayed after each command entered in the terminal, to familiarise yourself with the logic.

 i.
 Type ```git status``` to see the modifications that haven't been staged yet (in red colour).